WaveyTechLtd/selenium_webscraper/README.md

 Changes required to use this file
 - Input your own working directory filepath before use.
 - Input your own filepath to webdriver for Selenium, in this case chromedriver.
-- Example output file is also included in "example_companieslist.tsv"
+- Example output file is also included in "example_companies_list.tsv"